NC Attorneys for Premises Liability Claims

 - Snow and ice left too long

 - Dangerous electricity

 Samples of cases our premises liability lawyers have handled:

 A two-year-old child in a daycare center suffered a broken bone when the center staff put her in a three to four-year age group, and she played on equipment that was too difficult for her.
 We filed suit against the daycare center on behalf of the girl.

 A man entering an area with sliding glass doors lost an ear when the doors unexpectedly closed on him.
 We found evidence that the doors had been malfunctioning for some time before our client was injured, and we filed suit against the installer of the door system.

 A worker was electrocuted when it turned out that faulty wiring was running under the ground where he was being asked to build a trench.
 Our attorneys went to trial against the companies responsible for maintaining and inspecting the wiring.

-An employee suffered a knee injury in a big box store when he fell, as he was trying to avoid a falling pallet full of products.
-We filed suit against the vendor who was responsible for keeping the pallets stacked and in order.
+An employee suffered a knee injury in a big box store when he fell as he was trying to avoid a falling pallet full of products.
+We filed suit against the vendor responsible for keeping the pallets stacked and in order.

-Please contact our premises liability attorneys if you have been injured on another person’s property
+Please contact an experienced Durham premises liability attorney if you have been injured on another person’s property.

-If you or your family member has been injured on another person’s property, please contact our premises liability attorneys right away.
+If you or your family member has been injured on another person’s property, don’t hesitate to contact our Durham premises liability attorney immediately.
 You may have a claim for your injuries and may be compensated for medical expenses, time lost from work, disability, disfigurement, emotional distress, or reduction in your future earning capacity.
-It is important to act quickly because there are legal deadlines that may prevent you from filing a lawsuit if you wait too long.
+It is essential to act quickly because legal deadlines may prevent you from filing a lawsuit if you wait too long.
 Our experienced premises liability lawyers are here to help you if you or your family member has been injured because of unsafe conditions on someone else’s property.